 Oh my, it is almost the Autumn Equinox!
 This means it’s time to share this rustic Crabapple Galette inspired by the Great Mother goddess Modron and the great Fairy Queen Morgan Le Fay.
 Crabapples and berries have long played a role in the magical lore of the Second Harvest or Mabon.
-(You can learn more about crabapples and berries in part one of the Autumn Edition of the Gather E-Cookery Book.
+(You can find more recipes for crabapples and berries in the Autumn Edition of the Gather E-Cookery Book, Season of Harvest”.

-These are also the celebratory foods of the second harvest holiday we know today as Mabon.
-Named by Wiccan author Aiden Kelly in the 1970s after Mabon the Welsh God of Youth, Kelly sought to revive the harvest traditions of the Autumn Equinox.
-But I think this Sabbat could have been more aptly named after Modron, Mabon’s mother.
+Mabon was named by Wiccan author Aiden Kelly in the 1970s after Mabon the Welsh God of Youth.
+While Kelly sought to revive the harvest traditions of the Autumn Equinox I think this Sabbat could have been more aptly named after Modron, Mabon’s mother.
 Little is known of Modron directly, but her name, meaning ‘Divine Mother,’ clearly suggests she is an aspect of the Mother-Goddess so ubiquitously celebrated at this time of the year.

 Modron’s name is said to be linguistically connected to Modr, Mater, Matrona, Matronae, regional names meaning “Great Mother.”
 The Matrona were a trio of goddesses depicted on thousands of shrines, votive stones, and altars found as far as Scotland, Spain and Portugal, Germania, Gaul, and Northern Italy.
 Their origins stretch back to the megalithic.
 Often located near rivers, mountains, sacred springs, and trees, their shrines often depict the Matrona holding cornucopias, babies, fruit, and bread, emphasizing their role as ancestral goddesses of nature, fertility, and food.